emirhanuluakan/Securing-SSH-connection/README.md

 To copy the newly created key to the server, we will use the `scp` command (remember, we’re still on our local machine):
 ```
-scp sshkey.pub kullanici_adi@SUNUCU_IP:
+scp sshkey.pub username@SERVER_IP:
 ```
 - `scp` stands for **Secure Copy Protocol**, used for securely copying files.
 - `sshkey.pub` is the public key from the SSH key pair you generated.
-- In `kullanici_adi@SUNUCU_IP`, specify the username you created and the server’s IPv4 address.
+- In `username@SERVER_IP`, specify the username you created and the server’s IPv4 address.
 - The trailing `:` indicates the directory on the server where the file will be copied.
-If nothing else is specified, the file will go to `/home/kullanici_adi`.
+If nothing else is specified, the file will go to `/home/username`.
 By adding `:`, it places it in the user’s home directory (`~`).

 When it asks for a password, enter your server’s password, and the file will be copied over.